isomerpages/singhealth-gkps/tools-and-resources/tools-and-resources/_posts/2023-08-22-post-Healthcare Improvement Toolkit.md

 nts.
 Start your journey with openness and make improvement, including creating joy at work a part of your work.

 Remember to engage patients and families in your healthcare improvement projects.
-You can refer to Strategic Objective 4 in the
+You can refer to the strategies under Strategic Objective 4 published in the [Global Patient Safety Action Plan (GPSAP) 2021-2030](https://www.who.int/teams/integrated-health-services/patient-safety/policy/global-patient-safety-action-plan) to guide actions in engage patients and families.